ios-public-workshops/NewsFetcherWorkshops/Workshop3/Workshop3-Beautiful.md

     ![Animation showing addition of height constraint to UIImageView](images/xcode_add_image_constraint.gif)

 1. It's also easy to round the corners of our image, so let's do that for a more polished look.
-First we need to connect the image to an `IBOutet` in `ArticleCell.swift`.
+First we need to connect the image to an `IBOutlet` in `ArticleCell.swift`.

 1. Next we set the `cornerRadius` property on the view's `layer`: